Middle Swan - Herne Hill

 PROFILE FAQ

-Middle Swan - Herne Hill has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Middle Swan - Herne Hill has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that may affect this region.
-Notable ones include Bushmead Residential Estate, Midland Health Campus Redevelopment (St John of God Midland Public & Private Hospitals Expansion), The Avenues Midland, and Midland Redevelopment Scheme - Central Precinct (Stage 2).
-Below is a list of those most likely to be relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 21 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Bushmead Residential Estate, Midland Health Campus Redevelopment (St John of God Midland Public & Private Hospitals Expansion), The Avenues Midland, and Midland Redevelopment Scheme - Central Precinct (Stage 2), with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.